Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 5. Order Date
 6. Quantity
 7. Unit Price
-- Timeframe: Data from 31st of January 2023 to 1st of September 2024
+- Timeframe: Data from 31st of January 2023 to 31st of August 2024

 ## Project Objective
 The goal is to uncover key insights such as, top-selling products, regional performance and monthly sales trend and come up with data-driven decisions to improve the business.